DoronAvitan93/Coupon-System/README.md

-# Coupon-System
+# Coupon-System - Demo Application
-Built with Java spring and ReactJS + Typescript Using SQL clearDB(from heroku) for Databse, Using firebase and heroku to deploy.
+Built with Java + spring framework and ReactJS + Typescript.
+Using mySQL clearDB(from heroku) Database.

-Using clearDB (from heroku) for DataBase, Using firebase and heroku to deploy.
+Using firebase and heroku to deploy.

 -----------